Nicholas-Riegel/top_mdn_express_library/README.md

 This is from the TOP/MDN documents on Node.js (https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Tutorial_local_library_website).
 It is a "code-along" with some sections left for the learner to complete.

 The app includes complete CRUD operations for a library catalogue.
 Books, authors, genres, etc. may be created, read, updated and deleted.
+Focus is on functionality rather than appearance.

 Technologies:
 1. NodeJS